oktoseek/oktoscript/examples/README.md

 # OktoScript Examples

-This directory contains example projects demonstrating OktoScript usage.
+This directory contains example projects demonstrating OktoScript usage. **OktoScript** is a domain-specific programming language developed by **OktoSeek AI**.

 ## Available Examples

 ### 🍕 PizzaBot

-A complete chatbot example for a pizza restaurant service.
+A complete chatbot example for a pizza restaurant service, developed using **OktoScript** by **OktoSeek AI**.

 **Location:** `pizzabot/`